-\begin{proof} \begin{enumerate}[leftmargin=*] \item This follows from the invariance of the family of diamonds and the equivariance of opposition (Corollary~\ref{coro:opposite-diamond-equivariant}). \item This follows from the definition and from the fact that, up to the action of $\Aut( \mathfrak{g})$, we can assume $a=\mathfrak{p}_\Theta$, $b=\mathfrak{p}_{\Theta}^{\mathrm{opp}}$ and that $D= U_{\Theta}^{>0}\cdot b$. \item Applying the element $v\in U_{\Theta}^{>0}$ to the quadruple $(a, u\cdot b, b, v^{-1} b)$ gives the wanted result. \item This is the previous characterization stated in term of diamonds. \item This follows as~(\ref{item3:prop:positive-quadruples}) above using this time the equality $U_{\Theta}^{\mathrm{opp}, >0}\cdot a = U_{\Theta}^{>0} \cdot b$. \item This is the previous characterization stated in term of diamonds. \item If a quadruple satisfies the stated condition, then the condition of the definition is obviously satisfied and the quadruple is positive.
+\begin{proof} \begin{enumerate}[leftmargin=*] \item This follows from the invariance of the family of diamonds and the equivariance of the map $D\mapsto D^\vee$ (Corollary~\ref{coro:opposite-diamond-equivariant}). \item This follows from the definition and from the fact that, up to the action of $\Aut_1( \mathfrak{g})$, we can assume $a=\mathfrak{p}_\Theta$, $b=\mathfrak{p}_{\Theta}^{\mathrm{opp}}$, and $D= U_{\Theta}^{>0}\cdot b$. \item Applying the element $v\in U_{\Theta}^{>0}$ to the quadruple $(a, u\cdot b, b, v^{-1} b)$ gives the wanted result. \item This is the previous characterization stated in terms of diamonds. \item This follows by the same arguments as for ~(\ref{item3:prop:positive-quadruples}) above, using this time the equality $U_{\Theta}^{\mathrm{opp}, >0}\cdot a = U_{\Theta}^{>0} \cdot b$. \item This is the previous characterization stated in terms of diamonds. \item If a quadruple satisfies the stated condition, then the condition in Definition~\ref{defi:positive-quadruples} is obviously satisfied and the quadruple is positive.

 Conversely, suppose that $(f_1, f_2, f_3, f_4)$ is positive.
 By definition, there is a diamond $D_{1,3}$ with extremities~$f_1$ and~$f_3$, containing~$f_2$ and such that $f_4$ belongs to $D_{3,1} \coloneqq D_{1,3}^{\vee}$.
 We define $D_{1,2}$ to be the diamond contained in $D_{1,3}$ and with extremities~$f_1$ and~$f_2$ and similarly $D_{2,3}$ is the diamond contained in $D_{1,3}$ with extremities~$f_2$ and~$f_3$.
-The characterization of point~\ref{item4:prop:positive-quadruples} gives also a diamond~$D_{1,4}$ with extremities~$f_1$ and~$f_4$ and containing~$f_2$ and~$f_3$.
+The characterization of point~(\ref{item4:prop:positive-quadruples}) gives also a diamond~$D_{1,4}$ with extremities~$f_1$ and~$f_4$ and containing~$f_2$ and~$f_3$.
 This diamond can be used to define the diamond $D_{2,4}$ and $D_{3,4}$.
 The other diamonds are defined thanks to the requirement $D_{j,i} = D_{i,j}^{\vee}$.
 All the wanted memberships are satisfied by construction and by Corollary~\ref{coro:opposite-diamond-from-the-exterior} except possibly that $f_3$~belongs to~$D_{2,4}$.
-However this membership follows from the characterization established in point~(\ref{item4bis:prop:positive-quadruples}). \item The permutation invariance follows from the previous point. \end{enumerate} \end{proof}
+However this membership follows from the characterization established in point~(\ref{item4bis:prop:positive-quadruples}). \item The invariance under the dihedral group follows from the previous point.\qedhere \end{enumerate} \end{proof}

 Based on point~(\ref{item3:prop:positive-quadruples}) above one has \begin{lemma} Let $a$ and $b$ be the elements $\mathfrak{p}_\Theta$ and $\mathfrak{p}_{\Theta}^{\mathrm{opp}}$ of~$\mathsf{F}_\Theta$ and let~$v$ be in~$U_{\Theta}^{>0}$ and $x=v\cdot b$.
 For $y\in \mathsf{F}_\Theta$, the quadruple $(a,y,x,b)$ is positive if and only if there is~$u$ in~$U_{\Theta}^{>0}$ such that $y=vu\cdot b$. \end{lemma}